gerardkok/puppet-transip/README.md

 If `content` is empty, or if `type` is 'CNAME' and `content` has more than one entry, an error is raised.

+##### `content_handling`

+Possible values: 'minimum', 'inclusive'.
+Default: 'inclusive'.
+Whether to treat the value of `content` as a complete list ('inclusive'), and remove records with content not in that list, or to treat the value of `content` as a list that should minimally exist ('minimum'), and not touch records with content not in the list.

 ##### `ttl`

 The TTL field of a dns record.
 Defaults to 3600 seconds.